German governing coalition: Hypothetical coalitions involving the AfD

 Such a coalition would have had a majority in the 21st Bundestag elected in 2025, the two parties having a total of 360 out of 630 seats; (Note: 316 seats needed for a majority.
 CDU/CSU 208, AfD 152.) before and after the 2025 German federal election, held on 23 February, the CDU and CSU rejected this due to the cordon sanitaire.
-Other coalitions involving the AfD are considered even more unlikely due to ideological differences and a lack of parliamentary majorities.
+Other coalitions involving the AfD are considered even more unlikely due to ideological differences.